 Through my Lens

-I’m Michelle—a seasoned photographer, traveller, and storyteller, inspired by character, connection, and the great outdoors.
+Hello, I’m Michelle—a seasoned photographer, traveller, and storyteller, inspired by character, connection, and the great outdoors.

 My work is about more than just taking photos.
 I create images that feel natural, expressive, and full of life—whether it’s a dog doing what they love, a boat drifting on the water, or the quiet warmth of a beautiful stay.

-With formal training from Newcastle College and Northumbria University, I’ve spent 20+ years behind the lens—photographing everything from surf schools and portraits, weddings to interiors and environmental campaigns, and all the people that make these happen.
+With formal training from Newcastle College and Northumbria University, I’ve spent 20+ years behind the lens, photographing everything from surf schools and portraits, weddings to interiors and environmental campaigns, and all the people that make these happen.

-Over time, I’ve developed a calm, intuitive style that helps people and animals feel at ease, making space for honest, relaxed storytelling.
+people and animals feel at ease, making space for honest, relaxed storytelling.

 How I Work